 Here’s How Much A 4-Day Work Week Saves On Business Expenses

 The four-day work week is an ambitious policy designed to offer employees flexible hours and a better work-life balance.
-Here’s how transitioning to a shorter week could also benefit a company’s bottom line.
+Here’s how transitioning to a shorter week could also save a company money, among other benefits.

 In today’s economy, many companies are reassessing workplace traditions passed down from an older, industrial world.
-One of the most popular policies to revisit is the five-day work week.
+Working from home has rapidly become more viable at companies large and small.
+Another of the most popular policies to revisit is the five-day work week.

 Similarly encouraging results have been reported by a diverse array of organizations over the past few years.
-In 2008, Utah launched a program that let state employees work four 10-hour days (a policy known as “4/10”) instead of the standard 8 hours for five days.
+Microsoft, Shake Shack, Basecamp, and Uniqlo are all experimenting with rolling out a shorter work week.
+In 2008, Utah launched a program that let state employees work four 10-hour days (a policy known as “4/10”) instead of the standard eight hour workdays for five days.
 While the policy was ultimately reversed, an official audit found that 81% of employees preferred the 4/10 schedule.
 1 Personal leave and compensatory time off declined from the year before, morale improved, and the state saved nearly $1 million in operating costs.

-Could it actually be a viable policy for your business?
+Could a four-day work week be a viable policy for your business?
+One that even saves you money?
 According to some experts, there’s no reason not to try it.

 The first question is whether a shorter working week affects productivity.
 There’d certainly be no sense saving on overhead every week if a drop in revenue wiped it out.
 On this question, the data is mixed.

 First off, let’s acknowledge that a reduced week isn’t an option for some businesses.
 Any industry with a direct and predictable relationship between inputs and outputs—manufacturing, retail, construction—is not going to cut hours.
 Shortening work would simply reduce productivity and forego revenue.